CalculatedContent/s3snapshot/Readme.markdown

 ## Snapshot path

 All snapshot paths are of the format [prefix]/[snapshot utc time].
-In our usage, we typically use the prefix of node+function, such as test-cass-west-1_cassandra
+In our usage, we typically use the prefix of node+directory, such as test-cass-west-1_snapshot

 ## Rolling cleanup